opendatacube/datacube-core/docs/tutorials/odc-stac.rst

 Catalog and measurements
 ^^^^^^^^^^^^^^^^^^^^^^^^

+You can use the Radiant Earth [stac-browser website](https://radiantearth.github.io/stac-browser/#/?.language=en) to preview catalog, collection, and item information.

 Type the following into the empty cell below the **Catalog and measurements** heading:

 .. code-block:: python